-Significant Accounting Policies to the Financial Statements for the year ended March 31, 2022
+Significant Accounting Policies to the Financial Statements for the year ended March 31, 2023

-1. Corporate Information
+1 Corporate Information

-1.1.
-CDSL Ventures Limited ("CVL" or "the Company") is a wholly owned subsidiary of Central Depository Services (India) Limited, incorporated on September 25, 2006.
+CDSL Ventures Limited ("CVL" or "the Company") is a wholly owned subsidiary of Central 1.1 Depository Services (India) Limited, incorporated on September 25, 2006.
 CVL began its journey in 2008 by handling Customer Profiling and Record keeping of Mutual Fund Investors on account of the PMLA Act related KYC requirements.
 After the introduction of the KRA regulations in 2011, CVL was the first entity to register as a KYC Registration Agency (KRA) with SEBI.
 As a KRA, CVL provides fully digitized KYC services to all intermediaries in the Capital Markets.
-CVL is also offering the following services namely CKYC support services, Aadhar based eKYC and eSign services, Register and Transfer Agent services (RTA), PMJJBY services, GST Suvidha Provider Services for filing GST Returns, Accredited Investor Agency, Processing and handling Refund payments to investors and Academic Depository: Digitizing and hosting academic awards to enable access by Students and Verifiers.
+CVL is also offering the following services namely CKYC support services, Aadhar based eKYC and e sign services, Register and Transfer Agent services (RTA), PMJJBY services, GST Suvidha Provider Services for filing GST Returns, Processing and handling Refund payments to investors and Academic Depository: Digitizing and hosting academic awards to enable access by Students and Verifiers.CVL is the first KYC Registration Company ("KRA") appointed by SEBI to do common KYC for investor in the Capital Market, Accordingly, CVL receives client's electronic KYC records of KYC document from SEBI registered intermediaries and makes it available to any other intermediaries when the said client opens an account or transacts with the said intermediaries and for allied data collection and verification services.
+Further updates of KYC details received by any intermediary is collected or downloaded to other intermediaries who have accessed the KYC record.

-2. Significant Accounting Policies:
+2 Significant Accounting Policies:

-2.1.
-Statement of compliance
+2.1 Statement of compliance

-- a) The financial statements as at and for the year ended March 31, 2022 have been prepared in accordance with Indian Accounting Standards ("Ind AS") notified under section 133 of the Companies Act 2013, read together with the companies (Indian Accounting Standards) Rules, 2015 and relevant amendment rules issued thereafter. - b) The financial statements for the year ended March 31, 2022 were approved by the Board of Directors and authorised for issue on April 25, 2022.
+The financial statements as at and for the year ended March 31, 2023 have been prepared in accordance with Indian Accounting Standards ("Ind AS") notified under section 133 of the Companies Act 2013, read together with the companies (Indian Accounting Standards) Rules, 2015 and Companies (Indian Accounting Standards) Amendment Rules, 2016 as amended time to time and the financial statements also complies with presentation requirements of Division II of Schedule III to the Companies Act, 2013, (Ind AS compliant Schedule III).

+The financial statements for the year ended March 31, 2023 were approved by the Board of Directors and authorised for issue on April 24,2023.

-2.2.
-Basis of preparation
+2.2 Basis of preparation

-These financial statements have been prepared on the historical cost basis, except for certain financial instruments which are measured at fair values at the end of each reporting year, as explained in the accounting policies below.
+These financial statements have been prepared and presented on the historical cost convention, except for certain financial instruments which are measured at fair values at the end of each reporting period as required by the relevant Ind AS, further explained in the accounting policies below.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.